Work in Africa with AnimalsMarch 27, 2019

 Uplifting Communities through Wildlife Conservation in Africa

-When you think of Africa, you cannot help but think of the African wildlife.
+African Wildlife Conservation: when you think of Africa, you cannot help but think of the African wildlife.
 They go hand-in-hand, and it has been that way for centuries.
 Little do most people know the real threats and challenges currently facing wildlife conservation efforts and initiatives in Africa, and it comes down to more than just dealing with the animals.
 The issues surrounding conservation efforts in Africa revolve around more than just the animals they aim to protect, the conservation of animals in Africa comes with its own unique and tailored approached that gets the local communities educated and involved, and part of a more holistic approach to African animal conservation.

 The main aim of any conservation efforts in Africa are centred around halting and preventing the any further decline in the animal population(s), and can only be done with the help of the local communities.
 By working alongside local agencies, empowering the local communities through education and other initiatives, conservation efforts are proving to be more effective and sustainable in the long-term, helping to ease the stress on both the animals and the communities that share their natural habitats.
 The future of African animal conservation depends heavily on the people helping to protect the ecosystems that are vital for these animal’s survival, while at the same time teaching local communities the importance of living in harmony with nature.